Supporting New Zealand small businesses for 5 years.

 Minimum loan repayment amount calculates on the basis of the total loans made to a shareholder or director.

 In a way, director’s loans are a type of interest free loan, because you pay the interest to the company.
 However, the loan should have an interest rate based on the loan amount.
 The interest figures into the lender’s (company’s) assessable income.
+Any interest received by the company may be taxed as part of its revenue.

 When to Take Out a Director’s Loan, and When Not To

 As a director of a limited company, you’re not liable for paying any of the company’s debts.
 However, that doesn’t mean you should see a director’s loan as an easy source of capital.
+Taking out a director’s loan carries risk, including potential financial or tax consequences if not managed properly.
+Improper handling of director’s loans can also result in tax penalties for both the company and the director.

 Lifestyle and personal expenses aren’t a good reason to take a director’s loan.
 Nor are any expenses, realistically, if those mean that your ability to run the business successfully will suffer.